Davs-GG/Project0/README.md

     participant User
     participant browser
     participant server
     User->>browser: Uses the botton save
     browser->>server: User input
-    Note right of browser:It is an HTTP POST request to the server address new_note.
+    #is an HTTP POST request to the server address new_note.
 The server responds with HTTP status code 302.
-This is a URL redirect, with which the server asks the browser to perform a new HTTP GET request to the address defined in the header's Location - the address notes. browser->>server: HTTP POST /new_note
+This is a URL redirect,the server asks the browser to perform a new HTTP GET request to the address defined in the header's Location - the address notes.
-    server-->>browser: 302 redirect
+    browser->>server: HTTP POST /new_note, the browser to perform a new HTTP GET server-->>browser: 302 redirect
-    browser->>server: HTTP GET /notes
+    Note right of browser: The server responds with HTTP status code 302.
+This is a URL redirect browser->>server: HTTP GET /notes
-    Note right of browser: So, the browser reloads the Notes page.
-The reload causes three more HTTP requests: fetching the style sheet (main.css), the JavaScript code (main.js), and the raw data of the notes (data.json). server-->>browser: Reload Page
+     #So, the browser reloads the Notes page.
+The reload causes three more HTTP requests: fetching the style sheet (main.css), the JavaScript code (main.js), and the raw data of the notes (data.json).
-    activate server
+    server-->>browser: Reload Page
+    Note right of browser: The reload causes three more HTTP requests activate server
     browser->>server:  HTTP GET main.css
     server-->>browser: main.css